etabari/PorthoMCL/MANUAL.md

 #### 5.3 Finding Paralogs

+This step normalizes the scores calculated in step 5.1.
+OrthoMCL uses the average paralog score of the genes that have orthologous relationships to normalized the score.
+Therefore a list of all the genes that have an orthology is essential.

 To find the paralogs, we need to extract every gene that has an orthologous relationship in every genome.
 This can be achieved using a set of bash commands as follows.

 ```shell
 cd sample